basvandenberg/ng-select/README.md

 # Angular 2 select component

 A native select component for angular 2, based on the select2 JQuery plugin.
+The component is currently in alpha, so breaking changes are to be expected.

 ## Install